FusionRFModelingMachineLearning/genray-cql3d-ml/README.md

 ## License

-This project is licensed under the BSD License - see the LICENSE file(License.txt) for details.
+This project is licensed under the BSD License - see the [LICENSE file](License.txt) for details.

 ## External Data URL